Comparing Aurora Cannabis (ACB) and Its Peers

 Summary

-Aurora Cannabis competitors beat Aurora Cannabis on 10 of the 13 factors compared.
+Aurora Cannabis rivals beat Aurora Cannabis on 10 of the 13 factors compared.

 Aurora Cannabis Inc. produces and distributes medical cannabis products.
 It is vertically integrated and horizontally diversified across various segments of the cannabis value chain, from facility engineering and design to cannabis breeding, genetics research, production, derivatives, high value-add product development, home cultivation, wholesale, and retail distribution.
 The company's products consist of dried cannabis and cannabis oil; CanniMed vegan capsules; and hemp products, as well as sells vaporizers, consumable vaporizer accessories, and herb mills for using herbal cannabis products.
 It also operates CanvasRX, a network of cannabis counseling and outreach centers; and provides cannabis analytical product testing services.
 As of February 26, 2019, the company had operations in 24 countries across five continents.
 Aurora Cannabis Inc. has collaboration agreements with PharmaChoice, Pharmasave, and Shoppers Drug Mart for the distribution, sale, and marketing of medical cannabis products through their respective networks of pharmacies.
 The company has a strategic agreements with Hempco Food and Fiber Inc.; CTT Pharmaceuticals Inc.; Choom Holdings Inc.; Capcium Inc.; The Green Organic Dutchman Holdings Ltd.; Société des Alcools du Québec; Alcanna; Radient Technologies; Micron Waste; Wagner Dimas; Evio; and Cann Group Limited.
 Aurora Cannabis Inc. is headquartered in Edmonton, Canada.